NVA (arts organisation): The Path

 The Path was a two-hour night-time walk that took place from 19 May – 4 June 2000 at Glen Lyon in Perthshire.
 Like The Secret Sign it featured light, sound, performance and music, including Buddhist chant by Ani Choying Drolma.

 The Storr

 The Storr took place at night from 1 August – 17 September 2005 at The Storr, a rocky hill in Trotternish on the Isle of Skye.
-Audience members were bussed to the site from bases in Portree and Staffin and kitted out with head torches and walking sticks.
+Audience members were bused to the site from bases in Portree and Staffin and kitted out with head torches and walking sticks.
 They were then led up to the base of the Old Man of Storr, a natural rock formation.
 Like the earlier works, the walk was marked by lights, sounds, music and performance.
 The work contained music by Geir Jenssen and Paul Mounsey, live performance by Gaelic singer Ann Martin and recordings of the works of Gaelic poet Sorley MacLean.
 Other elements of The Storr included a series of LED stars which together made up the largest light sculpture ever seen in the UK.
 The total cost of mounting the work was £1 million.